Air transports of heads of state and government: Tunisia

-The government of Tunisia operates a Boeing 737 BBJ bought in 1999 and registered under TS-IOO; in 2008 former President Ben Ali tried to replace it with an Airbus A340-542 registered TS-KRT, but he only used it once before he sent it back to France to change the interior design.
-Ben Ali was ousted in the Tunisian Revolution in 2011; the post-revolutionary government sought to get rid of the aircraft, and it was eventually sold to the Turkish government in 2016.
+The government of Tunisia operates a Boeing 737 BBJ bought in 1999 and registered under TS-IOO.
+In 2008, President Zine el Abidine Ben Ali tried to replace it with an Airbus A340-542 registered TS-KRT, but he only used it once before he sent it back to France to change the interior design.
+Ben Ali was ousted in the Tunisian Revolution in 2011 and the post-revolutionary government sought to get rid of the aircraft, eventually selling it to the Turkish government in 2016.
+Whenever a plane is carrying the President, it uses the callsign "TUNIS1".